Whey Vs. Plant Protein: Which Should You Choose?

 What Is Whey Protein and What Is Plant Protein?

 Whey protein is one of the main proteins found in cow’s milk (the other is casein).
 Plant proteins, on the other hand, come from a variety of different plant sources.
 “The most common plant protein powders are soy, pea, and hemp,” says Mascha Davis MPH, RDN, and author “Eat Your Vitamins.”
-You can find pea protein in the Openfit Plant-Based Protein Shake, for example.
+You can find pea protein in the LADDER Plant-Based Nutrition Shake, for example.

 She explains that some brands blend proteins from different plant sources to make it complete.
 “This means that when blended together, all essential amino acids are present in the powder,” she says.
 (Whey is a naturally complete protein.)